 Homemade Wooden Nativity Stable

-Related: Easy DIY Wooden Peg Doll Holy Family Nativity Scene
+Related: Easy DIY Wooden Peg Doll Holy Family

-DIY Nativity Stable Craft Supplies
+DIY Nativity Stable Craft Supplies:

 - Mini popsicle sticks for crafts

-- Regular-size popsicle sticks
+- Regular-size wood popsicle sticks

-- Jumbo-colored craft sticks
+- Colored wooden jumbo craft sticks

 - Pencil